hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 The network device `int0` is configured in `ethernets`.
 In `match`, it is identified by its MAC address with `macaddress: "ca:fe:ca:fe:12:01"`.
 Its name is set to `int0` with `set-name: int0` and its MTU to `1500` with `mtu: 1500`.
+DHCPv4 is disabled with `dhcp4: false`.
 The software bridge `int-br0` is configured in `bridges`.
 Its only device is set to `int0` in `interfaces`.
 The bridge parameters are set in `parameters`: forward delay is set to `15` seconds with `forward-delay: 15` and STP is disabled with `stp: false`.
-The MAC address of the bridge is set to the MAC address of device `int0` with `macaddress: "ca:fe:ca:fe:12:01"` and its MTU to `1500` with `mtu: 1500`.
+The MAC address of the bridge is set to the MAC address of device `int0` with `macaddress:
+"ca:fe:ca:fe:12:01"` and its MTU to `1500` with `mtu: 1500`.
+DHCPv4 is disabled
+with `dhcp4: false`.
 The IP addresses of the bridge are set in `addresses`.
 Only address `10.20.1.2/24` is set on the device.
 Additional routes are configured in `routes`.
 The default route is set to go via `10.20.1.1`.
 The other routes to `10.20.0.0/16`, `10.21.0.0/16`, `10.22.0.0/16` and